-In light of November’s designation as National Healthy Skin Month, the physicians at Affiliated Dermatology are focusing on skin cancer.
-Consider these statistics:
+In light of November’s designation as National Healthy Skin Month, the providers at Affiliated Dermatology are focusing on skin cancer and asking you to consider these statistics when evaluating your skin health:

 - Skin cancer is the most common form of cancer in the United States.